Managing rapidly growing volumes of data is hardly a new problem. It has been a challenge for IT for as long as there has been IT.

 As data volumes have grown unmanageable for on-premises storage, user workloads have migrated to the cloud.
 We can see this everywhere in the adoption of cloud-based resources such as Google Docs, Office 365, Gmail, and similar applications.

-These are the traditional user-generated workloads, such as documents, graphics, etc., that utilize the SMB protocol to transfer data.
+These traditional user-generated workloads, such as documents, graphics, and other file types that utilize the SMB protocol to transfer data.
 Workloads like these have historically generated the massive volumes of data that IT has to manage and these have been the first to move to the cloud.

 The Face of Data Growth is Changing